A Guide to Managing Product Attributes of Your eCommerce Store

 Tangible vs. Intangible Product Attributes

-Now, you probably have an idea of this already, but product attributes can be tangible or intangible.
+Now, you probably have an idea of this already, but product attributes can be tangible attributes or intangible.
 Size, color, touch, packaging, weight, volume, taste, quantity, and material composition are tangible product attributes.
-Intangible product attributes include quality, reliability, and aesthetics, among others.
+Intangible attributes include quality, reliability, and aesthetics, among others.
 For example, when driving a car, qualities like the color or the interior décor can move customers towards a particular brand.
 On the other hand, quality and safety tests can change the mind of the consumer in favor of a competing brand.

 This is why you must manage tangible and intangible product attributes properly.
 Simply, they are the criteria a customer uses to arrive at his or her buying decision.